someodd/burrow/README.md

 Written in Haskell.
 If you're looking for very similar software, with coincidentally the exact same name, please check out [James Tomasino's Burrow](https://github.com/jamestomasino/burrow).

+## Note about GHC

+Currently using GHC 8.10.4, because GHC 8.10.5 breaks DocTests and the latest version of GHC which supports Haskell/GHC 2021 isn't supported by Cabal yet.

 ## Features

 ### Front matter